ing-bank/baker/core/baker-test/README.md

 #### Custom Ingredient Assert

-There is also a possibility to inject custom assert:
+There is also a possibility to inject custom ingredient assert:

 **java:**
 ```java